 - Northern Illinois University, in partnership with Waubonsee.
 Programs include health and human services, liberal arts and sciences, nursing and industrial technology.

-- Southern Illinois University Carbondale accepts the Associate in Applied Science degree in Automotive Technology.
-Students completing the AAS at Waubonsee, if having met the admission requirements for SIU Carbondale, will be considered for acceptance into the Bachelor of Science in Automotive Technology program.
+- Southern Illinois University Carbondale accepts the Associate in Applied Science degrees in Automotive Technology and Fire Science Technology.
+Students completing the AAS in Automotive Technology at Waubonsee, if having met the admission requirements for SIU Carbondale, will be considered for acceptance into the Bachelor of Science in Automotive Technology program.
+Students completing the AAS in Fire Science Technology at Waubonsee, if having met the admission requirements for SIU Carbondale, will be considered for acceptance into the Bachelor of Science in Fire Service Management program.

 - University of Wisconsin-Platteville accepts the Associate in Arts and Science degrees, ensuring that all students wishing to transfer to UW-Plattevilie will have met all university general education requirements.